2015 Revision - Update: 7/31/2015

 The Staff Recognition Committee shall help organize programs and events that recognize and reward staff members for their contributions to the University.
 The Chair(s) of the committee shall notify the Executive Committee when recipients of the annual President’s Award have been chosen.

-G. Staff Training and Development Committee
+G. Development and Training Committee

 Section 3: Ad Hoc Committees